 The Bank provides participant training and monitors participants' operations to ensure RITS rules, procedures and features are well understood.
 Training is provided to all new participants, and is offered to all participants when new functionality is introduced.
 Refresher training is available upon request.
 Training consists of presentations by the Bank on the key features of RITS, as well as the opportunity to be guided through transaction input and management in a test environment.
+Participants also have access to a RITS test environment on an ongoing basis to help them gain familiarity with RITS.
 The Bank has established the RITS Help Desk to provide ongoing operational assistance to RITS participants.
 The Help Desk is open during RITS business hours.